Anviking/Chromatism/README.md

 ==========

 This is an experimation of a Syntax Highlighting textView using a tableView and CoreText.
 It consists of a UITextView with a UITableVIew overlay.
 The UITextView has its textColor set to `[UIColor clearColor]` and ints only purpose is to provide a textinput.
 Ontop of the textView there is a `UITableView`, which render the lines currently visible.
+## iOS 7
+Most of this code will be thrown away in favor for new iOS 7 features.

 ## Bugs
 At this moment there are *a lot* of bugs that need fixing.
 This is an experiment and a work in progress.